 U.S. Preventive Services Task Force (USPSTF): An Introduction

-- ensures consistent use of Task Force methods, and
+- Ensures consistent use of Task Force methods.

 The Director of AHRQ also appoints new USPSTF members, with guidance from the Chair of the Task Force.
 While AHRQ staff supports the Task Force, it is important to note that the Task Force is an independent body, and its work does not require AHRQ or HHS approval.

-To nominate a new member of the USPSTF, go to www.ahrq.gov/professionals/clinicians-providers/guidelines-recommendations/nominate.html.
+Select to nominate a new member of the USPSTF.

 The following resources related to the USPSTF's recommendations are also available: